Kim Yong-ju: Biography

-Kim Yong-ju was born to Kim Hyong-jik and Kang Pan-sok in Taedong County in 1920, eight years after his elder brother Kim Il-sung.
+Kim Yong-ju was born as the younger child of Kim Hyong-jik and Kang Pan Sok in Taedong County.
+His elder brothers Kim Il Sung (born Kim Song Ju) and Kim Chol-ju were born respectively in 1912 and 1916.
 When Kim was three years old, his family moved to southern Manchuria.

 After graduating from the economics department at Moscow State University in 1945, where he also took a deep interest in philosophy, Kim Yong-ju joined the Workers' Party of Korea.
 His rise through the party's echelons was rapid; from the 1950s to the 1960s he was chief cadre (1954), vice-director (1957) and finally director (1960) of the WPK Organization and Guidance Department.
 He was appointed member of the WPK Central Committee at the Party's 4th Congress in 1961.
 In 1966, he was promoted to Organizing Secretary of the WPK Central Committee.

 In 1967, he proposed to his brother the "Ten Principles for the Establishment of the One-Ideology System" (whose first principle was: "We must give our all in the struggle to unify the entire society with the revolutionary ideology of the great leader Comrade Kim Il Sung"), which were published only in 1974.

-In 1972, he represented North Korea in secret negotiations with Park Chung-hee's government in South Korea.
+In 1972, he represented North Korea in secret negotiations with Park Chung Hee's government in South Korea.
 The discussions led to the signing of the July 4th North–South Korea Joint Statement by Kim and his South Korean counterpart Lee Hu-rak establishing agreed preconditions for potential Korean reunification.